simalei/egui-hook/README.md

 # egui-hook
 My egui hook.
-Works with 0.25 and tailored for Geometry Dash.
+Works with egui 0.25 and tailored for Geometry Dash.

 # How to use